Compliments & Complaints

 Communicating with You

-You can reach the Office of the Police and Crime Commissioner between 9am and 5pm, Monday to Thursday and 9am to 4.30 pm on Fridays (not including public holidays).
-We aim to acknowledge email enquiries within three working days.
-Phone messages will normally be returned by the end of the next working day.
-We do not operate a face-to-face service.
-We will contact you by phone or in writing.
+You can reach the Office of the Police, Fire and Crime Commissioner between 9am and 5pm, Monday to Thursday and 9am to 4.00pm on Fridays (not including public holidays).
+We aim to acknowledge email enquiries within five working days.
+Phone messages will normally be returned by within two working days.
+We do not operate a face-to-face service and will contact you by phone or in writing.
 We only accept visitors to our offices who have a pre-arranged appointment.

 Information relating to the number of complaints and conduct matters considered by the Commissioner are reported to the Ethics and Integrity Panel on a six month basis.
 This information can be viewed here.

-Complaints regarding the Police and Crime Commissioner are considered by the Police and Crime Panel.
+Complaints regarding the Police, Fire and Crime Commissioner are considered by the Police, Fire and Crime Panel.
 This information can be viewed on the Panel’s website or here.

 Holding the Constabulary to Account